-Natural Treatment For Menopause – So You Won’t Need HRT!
+Natural Treatment For Menopause – All You Need To Know

 When it comes to HRT, I chose to come off it at the age of 51 and have managed any symptoms since entirely naturally.
+(Click here to read about how I weaned myself off HRT.)
 There is plenty of natural treatment for the menopause.
 In this article I’m going to tell you everything I know about that.
-Let’s start off with what I believe about menopause.
-(Jump down past this section if you want to get straight to the natural treatment for menopause.)

 So what are the main symptoms women struggle with most in menopause?
 Many women sail through without noticing anything more than the end of their periods.
 For others, symptoms often attributed to the menopause can include the following: